wplam107/csc-101-cith-spring-2024/README.md

-# csc-101-cith-spring-2024
+# CSC-101-CITH-Spring-2024

-Class GitHub Page
+This is the class GitHub page for BMCC (CUNY in the Heights) CSC 101 Spring 2024.